Research Annual Report

 By the Numbers

-spent to carry out research & development in FY24
+spent to carry out R&D in FY25

-created by UK R&D in Kentucky FY24
+created by UK R&D in Kentucky in FY25

 Federal Funding Fuels Innovation